nirtamir2/talks/2025-06-25/src/slides.md

 # The WOW effect

-<div class="text-2xl">Worth it every time</div>
+<div v-click class="text-2xl">Worth it every time</div>

 <!--
 The wow effect.

-It’s that moment when someone sees your product and goes, ‘Whoa, that’s cool.’
-It’s not because of a huge feature or complex logic—it’s usually something subtle.
-A smooth transition.
-A tiny 3D touch.
-A shadow that reacts to the mouse.

-It doesn’t take much.
-But it feels like magic.
-Because those little moments show that someone cared.
-And that’s what makes people remember, engage, and fall in love with your product -->
+[PAUSE]

+This is the moment the user says: 'This is great!'
+It is never about your biggest feature.
+It's about UI polish.

+It comes from small things:
+- A micro-interaction
+- A smooth transition
+- The surprises that aren't necessary, but add joy like illustrations

+[click]

+These small details create magic.

+Why?
+Because polish proves to the user that we care about their experience.
+That caring builds trust.
+-->

 ---